-Action-orientated.
-You’re more likely to achieve your goal if it includes steps you will take.
+Action-oriented.
+You are more likely to achieve your goal if it includes steps you will take.
 That’s why the “A” can also stand for achievable or attainable.

 Realistic.
 Goals motivate us to grow and challenge ourselves, but they need to be realistic—and relevant.
 If your initial goal is realistic and relevant, it can help you move forward with more confidence in achieving other goals.
-If you want to begin eating healthily, start by introducing healthy foods slowly into your diet each day, rather than going on a crash diet.
+If you want to begin eating healthy, start by introducing healthy foods slowly into your diet each day, rather than going on a crash diet.

 Time-bound.
 You’re more likely to reach a goal if it has a timeline in which to accomplish the goal.
-Creating a timetable makes it easier to measure your progress because it gives you a clear target and helps you to stay focused.
+Creating a timetable makes it easier to measure your progress because it gives you a clear target and helps you stay focused.